James Vincent McMorrow released his debut record, Early in the Morning, in Ireland to widespread critical acclaim in February 2010.

 Currently playing live for James is a hushed and reverential affair, each show met with pin drop silence as people follow every word, every syllable.
 It will not always be this way though, as James dreams of a much grander affair in the near future.
 I do want the music to be played how it is on the record, I dream in vivid Technicolor when it comes to my songs, not just black and white.
 I hear it with drums and horns and accordions and banjos and anything else that can be hit or strummed!
 Playing on my own right now is beautiful because it allows me to connect on a very primitive level, but Id like to be in a place soon where I can be surrounded with friends on stage to share this with me.

 Whatever that near future might hold, you get the strongest sense that there are some truly wondrous things to come for this man.
 Music to me is this fluid notion, Ive captured one element of it with this album, but there are endless others out there to be sung and written about.

-All American Speakers is a speakers bureau and booking agency providing information on booking James Vincent McMorrow for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on James Vincent McMorrow speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking James Vincent McMorrow for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on James Vincent McMorrow speaking fees, availability, speech topics and cost to hire for your next live or virtual event.